myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > I am almost certain.
 I write "almost" so [**Amanda (ID 6)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) does not stare at me as if I have just opened the granary for a false sign.
 >
 > [**BANANOW LAND**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md) may not be an ordinary island.
-It may be a large body of many [**Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md) that have become one.
+It may be a large body of many fragments of [**The Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md) that have become one.
 Not becoming one like a kingdom conquering territory.
 Becoming one like old wounds sticking to each other, not always beautiful, but strong enough to hold feet.
 >
 > Its mountains are like stitches.
 Its bays are like held breaths.
 Its beaches are like former borders that forgot to be borders.
 >